bahtiyartan/troia/docs/44DateOperations.rst

 	STRINGVAR3 = STRINGVAR3 + 'TIMESVAR1 :' + ISDATE(TIMESVAR1)+ TOCHAR(10);

 To validate a string value whether it is a valid date/datetime TROIA has CHECKDATE() system function that gets a string parameter and returns boolean (integer).
 Similarly, CHECKTIME() is used for checking time/times validity.
-Here is a sample code that shows the behaviour of CHECKDATE() and CHECKTIME() functions.
+Here is a sample code that shows the behavior of CHECKDATE() and CHECKTIME() functions.

 ::